-17 Matthews, Schelling's Organic Form of Philosophy, 36-37, 66.
+Matthews, Schelling's Organic Form of Philosophy, 36-37, 66.

-The traditional reading would have it that Schelling was Fichte's disciple during the early years of their collaboration (~1794-1799).
-19 More recent scholarship suggests not only that most of Schelling's major philosophical commitments had already been formed prior to his encounter with Fichte's subjective idealism, 20 but that Schelling's early essays substantially improved Fichte's understanding of his own project.
-21 Hölderlin, who had graduated from the Stift two years earlier, visited Schelling shortly after the publication of On the ego in 1795.
+The received academic opinion has it that Schelling was Fichte's disciple during the early years of their collaboration (~1794-1799).
+More recent scholarship suggests not only that most of Schelling's major philosophical commitments had already been formed prior to his encounter with Fichte's subjective idealism, but that Schelling's early essays substantially improved Fichte's understanding of his own project.
+Hölderlin, who had graduated from the Stift two years earlier, visited Schelling shortly after the publication of On the ego in 1795.
 Having just attended Fichte's lectures at the University of Jena, he reportedly told Schelling: "Take it easy.
 You've gotten as far as Fichte.
 I've heard him."
-22